bivirus/pridecat/README.md

 -T,--no-truecolor
 	Force disable truecolor output (even if the terminal does seem to support it)

+-s,--stretch <height>
+      Stretch the flag to a certain height before repeating

 -h,--help
 	Display the help page
 ```